 The preparation of our consolidated financial statements requires that we make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expense, and related disclosure of contingent assets and liabilities.
 By their nature, these estimates and judgments are subject to an inherent degree of uncertainty.
 On an ongoing basis, we reevaluate our estimates, including those related to revenue recognition, share-based compensation, bad debts, inventories, intangible and other long-lived assets, goodwill, income taxes, warranty obligations, restructuring, derivatives and hedging, and contingencies and litigation.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 The inputs into certain of our judgments, assumptions, and estimates reflect, among other things, the information available to us regarding the economic implications of the COVID-19 pandemic and the armed conflict between Russia and Ukraine, and expectations as to their impacts on our business and on our critical and significant accounting estimates.
 Among other things, these estimates form the basis for judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ materially from these estimates under different assumptions or conditions.
 To the extent that there are material differences between our estimates and actual results, our consolidated financial statements will be affected.
-In addition, because the duration, severity, and impact of the COVID-19 pandemic remain uncertain, certain of our estimates may change materially in future periods.
+In addition, because the duration, severity, and impact of the COVID-19 pandemic remain uncertain, certain of our estimates could require further judgment or modification, and therefore carry a higher degree of variability and volatility.
+As events continue to evolve, our estimates may change materially in future periods.